 There we were in a banquet hall full of people at an Enological Society event joyfully sipping wine when the guest speaker uttered those horrific words, “Red wine and chocolate don’t go together.”
-I can’t recall who the guy was, what we were sipping, or even when this was (although it was long enough ago that the organization has since changed its name to the Seattle Wine Society).
+I can’t recall who the guy was, what we were sipping, or even when this was (although it was long enough ago that the organization is now defunct).
 However, I won’t ever forget the collective gasp of disbelief that came from the crowd and just about sucked all the air out of that cavernous room.
 Clearly, the audience disagreed.

 In the food and wine pairing classes I’ve taken at the Northwest Wine Academy, our instructor Chef Lenny always says,